-A YouTube element has been excluded from this version of the text.
-You can view it online here: https://pressbooks.nscc.ca/powersellingv2/?p=153
+One or more interactive elements has been excluded from this version of the text.
+You can view them online here: https://pressbooks.nscc.ca/powersellingv2/?p=153#oembed-1

 5.1 Buying 101

 - Describe the different types of customers and why this information is important in determining customers' needs. - Discuss the implications of Maslow's hierarchy of needs for selling. - Learn the types of buyers and buying situations in the business-to-business (B2B) environment.